 Fabricated stories of a “lawsuit crisis” and doctors fleeing

 During the last so-called “crisis” the state’s largest medical malpractice insurer, ISMIE (Illinois State Medical Insurance Exchange) spent millions of dollars on a PR campaign to trick Illinoisans into believing there was an explosion of medical malpractice lawsuits in our state and, because of this, doctors were fleeing our state to practice medicine elsewhere.
 Unfortunately the numbers do not back up their claims.

 There never was a “lawsuit crisis” in Illinois.
 Opponents of civil justice claim that enacting caps in Illinois will reduce the number of medical malpractice lawsuits filed.
-However, it is important to note, despite Illinois not having caps, the number of lawsuits continue to drop.
-In fact, leading up to 2005 (the last time Illinois enacted a law limiting damage awards) the number of medical malpractice lawsuits was already dropping (click here for a chart showing medical malpractice lawsuit filings).
+Leading up to 2005 (the last time Illinois enacted a law limiting damage awards) the number of medical malpractice lawsuits was already dropping.
 In three separate cases since Illinois adopted its Constitution in 1970, the Supreme Court has ruled such caps unconstitutional.